andycroll/andycroll.com/_posts/2018/2018-09-30-dont-loop-and-do-work-in-jobs.md

 ## Instead of…

-...doing jobs that iterate over a group of objects, doing work on each one.
+...doing a single job that iterates over a group of objects and does some work on each one:

 ```ruby
 class DoABunchOfTranslationsJob < ApplicationJob